How To Get Free College As a Single Mom

 Many single moms have specific questions about how to qualify for aid, what programs are available, and whether it's truly possible to access free schooling.
 Below, we've answered some of the most common concerns.

-Is it Really Possible To Go to College for Free as a Single Mom?
+Is it Really Possible to Go to College for Free as a Single Mom?

 While tuition is rarely waived for every student, single mothers can combine federal Pell Grants, state grants, and single mom scholarships to make school free or very low-cost.
 Many colleges also run tuition-free programs for low-income families, making higher education realistic for a single-parent household.